Azure/azure-sdk-for-js/sdk/test-utils/matrix/README.md

 rush update
 ```

-And you're ready to test your library for multiple service API versions!
+## Key concepts

+Most Azure SDK for JavaScript libraries support multiple methods of authentication.
+This library gives the ability to write a single test suite and construct your client with a different authentication method for test runs.

 ## Examples